Lucas Duda: Atlanta Braves

 The Atlanta Braves acquired Duda and cash considerations from the Royals in exchange for a player to be named later or cash considerations on August 28, 2018.

-Minnesota Twins
+Kansas City Royals (second stint)

 On February 9, 2019, Duda signed a minor-league contract with the Minnesota Twins that included an invitation to spring training.
-Duda was released by the Twins on March 20, 2019.
+Duda was released by the Twins prior to the start of the season on March 20.

-Second stint with Royals

-On March 22, 2019, Duda signed a minor-league contract with the Kansas City Royals.
+On March 22, 2019, Duda signed a minor league contract with the Kansas City Royals.
 He was placed on the injured list on April 26 with a lumbar strain injury.
-He was designated for assignment on July 27, 2019, after hitting .171 in 119 appearances.
+Duda was designated for assignment on July 27, after hitting .171 in 119 plate appearances.
 He was then released outright on the next day.

-Second stint with Braves
+Atlanta Braves (second stint)

 On August 5, 2019, Duda signed a minor league deal with the Atlanta Braves.
-The team released Duda on August 27, 2019.
+In 16 games for the Triple–A Gwinnett Stripers, he slashed .140/.235/.211 with one home run and five RBI.
+Duda was released by the Braves organization on August 27.

+Coaching career

+On October 4, 2024, Duda was hired to serve as the hitting coach at Lipscomb University.